BattletechModders/Abilifier/README.md

 `enableResolverator` - bool, enables pilot resolve overhaul module

-`resolveGenTacticsMult` - float, multiplier modifies resolve generation according to tactics skill
+`resolveGenTacticsMult` - float, multiplier modifies resolve generation according to tactics skill.
+Initialized as an actor stat, which can be modified be equipment, abilities, etc.

-`resolveCostTacticsMult` - float, multiplier modifies resolve costs of abilities according to tactics skill
+`resolveCostTacticsMult` - float, multiplier modifies resolve costs of abilities according to tactics skill.
+Initialized as an actor stat, which can be modified be equipment, abilities, etc.

-`resolveGenBaseMult` - float, base multiplier for all resolve generation
+`resolveGenBaseMult` - float, base multiplier for all resolve generation.
+Initialized as an actor stat, which can be modified be equipment, abilities, etc.

-`resolveCostBaseMult` - float, base multiplier for all resolve costs
+`resolveCostBaseMult` - float, base multiplier for all resolve costs.
+Initialized as an actor stat, which can be modified be equipment, abilities, etc.

 `usePopUpsForAbilityDesc` bool, sets Abilifier to use hover tooltips for Ability descriptions as described above.